 How to Use Dynamic Form Fields in Email Notifications

-To give you an example, if your Google Form has a question titled "What is your name", you can make that a dynamic field by enclosing the question title inside double curly brace as show below:
+To give you an example, if your Google Form has a question titled "What is your name" you can make that a dynamic field by enclosing the question title inside double curly braces as shown below:

 {{What is your name}}

 These dynamic fields can be placed anywhere in the subject or message body of the email template.
-The add-on, at the time of sending the email, will replace all such fields using corresponding answers from the form response.
+The add-on, when sending the email, will replace all such fields using corresponding answers from the form response.

 Here's copy of all answers submitted by the form respondent.